abw/react-context-generator/README.md

 in our code.
 I've given then shorter names here - `inc` and `dec` but that's entirely arbitrary.
 The original names would serve the purpose just as well.

-So far this is all fairly standard Javascript code.
+So far this is all fairly standard Javascript/React code.
 Where it gets interesting is in the `render()` method.
 All we do here is call the `render()` function that is passed in as a property - `this.props.render()` - and pass it an object containing the things that we want to share with other components.